Ways to Prepare Your Podcast for Growth (Without Burning Out)

 Your starting checklist:

 That’s it.
-You don’t need to do everything at once.
-You just need to prepare your podcast for growth before growth demands it.
+You don’t need to do everything at once, but you do need to start preparing before growth demands it.

 Growth is coming; the question is whether it energizes you or exhausts you.
 The difference is preparation.